Redd & Chloe’s Move to New Zealand

 The paperwork is overwhelming.
 Even after navigating the visa process for us humans we were overwhelmed by the amount of paperwork.
 Thankfully we discovered Continental Pet Relocation.
 I cannot say enough about how helpful Heather and her team were in coordinating appointments, gathering the paperwork, and keeping us informed every step of the way.

-Wednesday, February 15th, We say goodbye to Redd & Chloe and leave them in the capable hands of our family.
+Wednesday, February 15th, We say goodbye to Redd & Chloe and leave them in the capable hands of our family and friends.

-Wednesday, May 24th, Redd & Chloe began the first of their four-part journey to New Zealand.
-That day for them started early with an appointment at the vet to get their medical certificates.
+Wednesday, May 24th, Redd & Chloe begin the first part of their four-part journey to New Zealand.
+This day starts early with an appointment at the vet to get their medical certificates.
 Then they headed off to the airport where they were met by Heather from Continental Pet Relocation.

-From Charlotte, they traveled to Houston where they boarded another flight to Los Angeles where they spent the night.
+In Charlotte, they board a plane to Houston where they catch a connecting flight to Los Angeles.
+They spend the night in Los Angeles.
 Their accommodation for the night was all arranged by Continental Pet Relocation and they stayed at a dog boarding facility.
-When I first heard they would spend the night in Los Angeles, I have visions of them sitting in their crates overnight in baggage claim.
+When I first learned they would have to spend the night in Los Angeles, I had visions of them sitting in their crates overnight in baggage claim.
 Thankfully, that was not the case.
 They were well cared for with food and attention.

-Saturday, May 27th (Friday gets lost because of the time change), Redd & Chloe land in Auckland around 8 in the morning.
-Redd & Chloe are not allowed out of their crates until they arrive at their final location which translates to no potty break.
-From Auckland, they are moved to their flight to Christchurch which arrives here around 11 in the morning.
+Saturday, May 27th (Friday gets lost because of the time change), Redd & Chloe land in Auckland around 8 am.
+They are not allowed out of their crates until they arrive at their final location which translates to no potty break.
+From Auckland, they board another flight to Christchurch which arrives here around 11 am.
 Unfortunately, due to quarantine requirements, we are not allowed to meet them at the airport.
-Canterbury Quarantine however, was at the airport ready and waiting.
+Canterbury Quarantine, however, was at the airport ready and waiting.

-They are brought to the quarantine facility where they are examined by a New Zealand vet.
-Redd & Chloe were given a bath and fed.
+Redd & Chloe are brought to the quarantine facility where they are examined by a New Zealand vet.
+Then they are given baths and fed.
 While we were allowed to go visit them during quarantine we decided to not to because we figured it would be hard for them to see us after four months, only to have us leave again.
 We opted instead to bring them fresh blankets and bags of food.
 They would be in quarantine for ten days.

 Wednesday, May 31st, A potential delay, when the paperwork is examined by the veterinarian from NZ Ministry of Primary Industries, they discovered that the heartworm test done for their paperwork was not the heartworm test approved by NZ.
 So, they inform us that a new test would need to be run but they don’t know how long the test would take so Redd & Chloe may have to stay in quarantine longer than expected.
 They were particularly concerned about this because June 5th is a public holiday in NZ.